Rediscovering Turnip Greens, the South's Humblest Vegetable

 Today, you'll find turnip greens reimagined in a plethora of Southern-favorite recipes.
 Hosting a gameday cookout?
 Retire the tired spinach-and-artichoke spread and introduce your guests to our office-favorite Warm Turnip Green Dip.
 Want to whip up a quick, healthy, and balanced weeknight dinner?
 Skillet Chicken Breast with Beans and Greens will be your new go-to.

 While you may best recognize turnip greens when they're boiled to a pulp, their mild flavor and thick, leafy texture actually makes them a great choice for fresh summer and fall salads.
 Trade out the trendy kale and go back to basics with our Turnip Green Salad; the main-worthy greens dish is adorned with purple cauliflower, watermelon radishes, and heirloom grape tomatoes for peak color.

 Shine a spotlight on the humble turnip in a side dish that's all about the vegetable: Roasted Baby Turnips with Turnip Green Pesto.
 If you ever needed a reason not to toss those stems, meet Turnip Green Pesto.
 A simple pesto is so easy to make, and this version substitutes basil for Southern-favorite turnip greens.
 After a quick boil, just toss the greens into the food processor with garlic and pecans to form a bright, herbaceous sauce.
-This dish takes all the different parts of the turnip—from the stems to the bulbs—and marries the components together in a farm-fresh side.
+This dish takes all the different parts of the turnip—from the stems to the bulbs—and marries the components together.